borsaorg/borsa/README.md

 ## Workspace layout

+### Core Infrastructure

-- `borsa-core`: shared types, errors, and the `BorsaConnector` trait
+- **`borsa-core`**: Shared types, errors, and the `BorsaConnector` trait - the foundation for all connectors
-- `borsa`: high-level router that merges/prioritizes multiple connectors
+- **`borsa`**: High-level router that merges/prioritizes multiple connectors with fallback support
+- **`borsa-mock`**: Mock connector with deterministic fixture data for testing and examples

+### Official Connectors (Tier 1)

+These connectors are fully supported, comprehensively tested, and maintained by the core team:

-- `borsa-yfinance`: Yahoo Finance connector (no API key required)
+- **`borsa-yfinance`**: Yahoo Finance connector (no API key required) - **Reference implementation**

+### Best-Effort Connectors (Tier 2)

+These connectors are maintained on a best-effort basis and may lag behind breaking changes in `borsa-core`.
+Community contributions and PRs are welcome:

+- [`borsa-alphavantage`](https://github.com/borsaorg/borsa-alphavantage): Alpha Vantage connector (API key required)
+- `borsa-cmc`: CoinMarketCap connector (coming soon - API key required)

+### Community Connectors (Tier 3)

+Want to add a connector for your preferred data provider?
+We provide:

+- Complete connector SDK documentation
+- Reference implementations (`borsa-yfinance` and `borsa-mock`)
+- CI templates and testing utilities
+- We'll list your connector here and help review PRs

+**For data providers**: Want official Tier 1 support and priority maintenance for your API?
+[Contact us](mailto:contact@borsa.rs) about sponsorship opportunities.

+### Examples

-- `examples/`: self-contained example programs demonstrating common workflows
+- **`examples/`**: Self-contained example programs demonstrating common workflows

 For crate-specific usage of the high-level client, see [borsa/README.md](https://github.com/borsaorg/borsa/blob/main/borsa/README.md).

-### Community connectors

-Note: The connectors below are experimental, require API keys, and are maintained on a best‑effort basis.
-They may lag behind breaking changes in `borsa`.
-PRs are welcome.

-- [`borsa-alphavantage`](https://github.com/borsaorg/borsa-alphavantage): Alpha Vantage connector (API key required)
-- `borsa-cmc`: CoinMarketCap connector (coming soon!)
-(API key required)

 ## Versioning and compatibility contract